Battle of Aleppo (2024): Fall of Aleppo

-During the afternoon, rebels entered the Hamdaniyah and New Aleppo neighborhoods in the city, after carrying out a double suicide bombing with two car bombs.
+During the afternoon, rebels entered the Hamdaniyah and New Aleppo neighborhoods in the city, after carrying out a double suicide bombing with two car bombs, according to the war monitor Syrian Observatory for Human Rights (SOHR).
 In the latter half of the day, opposition forces captured five city districts, Al-Hamdaniya, New Aleppo, 3000 Apartments, Al-Jamiliya, and Salah al-Din districts.
 Clashes were reported elsewhere in the city, including its center.
 By midnight, opposition forces had captured parts of Al-Sukariyya, Al-Furqan, Al-Adhamiya, and Saif al-Dawla districts, and claimed to have had taken control of the main square of Aleppo.
-Around this time, the rebels also approached the Neirab camp where the local loyalist garrison consisting of Liwa al-Quds troops retreated without organizing resistance.
+Around this time, the rebels also approached the Neirab Palestinian refugee camp where the local loyalist garrison consisting of Liwa al-Quds troops retreated without organizing resistance.

 Hours after the rebel incursion into the main neighbourhoods, thousands of civilians fled the city through the main Khanasir Athriya intersection with most heading to Latakia and Salamiya.
 The rebel forces issued evacuation warnings calling on residents of Aleppo to move eastwards "for your safety".
 Syrian state media reported that projectiles launched by the rebels hit student housing in the University of Aleppo, killing four people, including two students.
+The SOHR also reported on the incident, saying two others were wounded by rebel rockets.

 In the early hours of 30 November 2024, rebel forces captured the Citadel of Aleppo and the government headquarters in the city, as well as "more than half" of the city.
 By morning, rebel forces had seized control of most of Aleppo, facing little resistance and forcing pro-government troops to retreat toward as-Safirah.
 Government forces and Iranian militias initially remained in control of a few neighborhoods in northeastern Aleppo, but the remaining loyalist troops -including the 25th Division at al-Nayrab airbase- organized no further substantial resistance, instead joining the general retreat southward.
 Russian forces abandoned at least three military bases around the city.
 As the Aleppo garrison withdrew, other loyalist militias in the region followed them, including the holdouts of Nubl and al-Zahraa.